kingmagress/darkosre-ogage-fn/README.md

 4. Run install_ogage_fn.sh

 ## Other details
-restore_ogage_r3.sh will restore the original R3 global hotkey from the ROMS partition's tool folder.
+- restore_ogage_r3.sh will restore the original R3 global hotkey from the ROMS partition's tool folder.
 You can also try to reboot your device to ensure the restoration.
+- The Ogage-fn binary was compiled against https://github.com/christianhaitian/ogage/tree/rg351mp.
+This means it only has the vanilla controls.
+- If you require additional controls like controlling gamma or need the original dARKOSRE controls, you can compile against https://github.com/southoz/dArkOSRE-R36/tree/main/resources/github/ogage
+- You can also compile your own ogage source code as you like.
+The script is still usable as long as you replace the binary inside the Ogage folder with your compiled ogage.